Developmental-Behavioral Pediatric Fellowship

 2) who are skilled in collaborating across disciplines and systems of care at local, regional and national levels to provide and promote evidence-based, family centered, culturally competent and compassionate care; and

-The UC Davis DBP fellowship is deeply embedded and aligned with the activities of the Center for Excellence in Developmental Disabilities (CEDD) at the UC Davis Medical Investigation of Neurodevelopmental Disorders (MIND) Institute, an internationally renowned research and clinical center dedicated to promoting interdisciplinary collaboration to better understand causes and treatments for neurodevelopmental disorders such as autism.
+The UC Davis DBP fellowship is deeply embedded and aligned with the activities of the Center for Excellence in Developmental Disabilities (CEDD) and Leadership Education in Neurodevelopmental Disorders (LEND) at the UC Davis Medical Investigation of Neurodevelopmental Disorders (MIND) Institute, an internationally renowned research and clinical center dedicated to promoting interdisciplinary collaboration to better understand causes and treatments for neurodevelopmental disorders such as autism.

 Family-centered care is an essential component of our DBP training program.
 DBP fellows participate in a broad array of didactic, experiential, simulated and clinical interdisciplinary training experiences related to clinical assessment and diagnosis, research, program development and advocacy.
 The Baby Steps (NICU Follow-up) Clinic, Child Development Clinic, Feeding Clinic, Fragile X Clinic, Genetics Clinic, 22q Healthy Minds Clinic, and Pediatric PM&R Clinic are all interdisciplinary clinics in which fellows participate.